Student Services and Academic Support

 512.245.9942

 We’ll also work with you to create a completely customized catering menu inspired by your unique needs that will leave a lasting impression on your guests.
 All menus will follow the Chartwells culinary philosophy; authentic recipes using the freshest, seasonal ingredients.
 Waiter service, buffet, small plates, and international-inspired specialty stations: all served in your style!
-And because you’ve entrusted your event to Carved & Crafted Catering, the food will be unmatched, the service spectacular, and the event will be unforgettable.
+And because you’ve entrusted your event to Bobcat Eats Catering, the food will be unmatched, the service spectacular, and the event will be unforgettable.
 Visit our website to view all menus and place an order for your next event!

 Bobcat Concessions